MicMoony/AutodeskCleanUninstall/README.md

 ## Features
 - Uninstalls Autodesk applications and components.
+- Built-in safeguard to prevent unintended removals.
 - Removes residual files and folders.
 - Cleans related registry entries.
 - Generates a detailed log file of the uninstall process.
-- Requires minimal manual intervention.
 - Provides a foundation for clean reinstallation.

 ## Requirements